 - a special destination was Toronto, where the Wolfe Pack visited the set of the A&E T. V. Series (by invitation).
 Pack members met and mingled with the cast and crew.

-- other events have included a Halloween Party, racetrack outings each featuring a Nero Wolfe race, and interactive mystery games.
+- other events have included a Halloween Party, racetrack outings featuring a race named for Nero Wolfe, and interactive mystery games.

 Feel free to take a look at The Wolfe Pack Scrapbook for more information and pictures of events from the past few years